voxel51/fiftyone-teams-app-deploy/README.md

 Use the Voxel51 provided image `fiftyone-app-torch` or build your own base image including `torch`.

 To override the default image, add a new `appSettings.image.repository` stanza to the Helm Chart.
-Using the included `values.yaml` this configuration might look like:
+For example, `values.yaml` might look like:

 ```yaml
 appSettings: